krithikaSai/cloud-labs/aws/07-terraform-infra/notes.md

 ```
 ---

-## Step 3: Open a new tab and install terraform:
+## Step 3: Open a new tab and install terraform (using chocolatey):

 ```bash
 choco install terraform -y